Weaving by the Sea 2025

 have been made since ancient Egyptian times and the tradition continues today.

-Tim's recent visit to Marrakech you will have the chance to be inspired
+Following Tim's recent visit to Marrakech you will have the chance to be inspired by a variety of traditional Moroccan baskets braided with Date Palm made in this tradition.

 This course is suitable for both beginners and those with some experience.